 This used to be the simplest differentiator between VS Code and Eclipse Theia.
 Theia has well supported both use cases right from its inceptions.
 That means, the core architecture of Theia explicitly allows you to deploy a product as a desktop app (using electron) and in the cloud to be accessed via a browser.
 You can even single-source your solution.This means almost all the code will be the same in both scenarios.
 Many projects start with one of the two options but plan to eventually support the other.

 VS Code only used to be available as a desktop app.
 However, the fact that VS Code was based on web technologies, even though it was deployed as a desktop app led to the simple conclusion that there will probably be an online version of VS Code someday.
 VS Code project forks were already running in the browser and on November 4th, Microsoft announced the public preview of Visual Studio Online, which also provides a cloud-based IDE based on VS Code.
+The offering has been rebranded to Github Codespaces in the meantime.

 However, none of this is actually currently available in the VS Code open source project (see next section), it is a beta product based on the VS Code project.
 If you want to use VS Code Online, you need to use the product Visual Studio Online hosted at Microsoft’s infrastructure.
-So from the viewpoint of a tool developer, the online/offline category currently is a clear win for Theia.
+So from the viewpoint of a tool developer, the online/offline category currently is still a win for Theia.
 However if Microsoft leaves the beta state and decides to open source the online version as well, this might change.

 Both technologies, VS Code and Eclipse Theia are available as open source projects.
 However, there is a lot of confusion, especially when it comes to the question “how open source” VS Code is.
 So, let us look at the details and directly compare to Eclipse Theia.